milos85vasic/Pussycat/README.md

-# Pussycat - Android logcat viewer V1.0
+# Pussycat for Android V1.0

-Advanced Android logcat reading and filtering utility.
+Android logcat reading and filtering utility.

-*TOOL IS CURRENTLY IN THE PHASE OF DEVELOPMENT, NOT YET DONE WITH THE IMPLEMENTATION*
+*THE TOOL IS CURRENTLY IN THE PHASE OF DEVELOPMENT*

 ## Features